spiral/docs/components/validation.md

     public function isValid();

     /**
-     * Evil tween of isValid() method should return true if context data is not valid.
+     * Evil twin of isValid() method should return true if context data is not valid.
      *
      * @return bool
      * @throws ValidationException